 Belhaven University offers students disability accommodation in accordance with the guidelines of the Americans with Disabilities Act.
-The student must make his or her disability known to the Office of Student Services or to the state dean for their campus and must provide current documentation of the disability from an appropriate licensed professional and complete the Belhaven ADA Request Form for accommodation.
-The student must provide such a request to the office of career and academic development at least two weeks prior to the beginning of each semester for which the accommodation is requested.
+The student must make his or her disability known to the Office of Student Services and must provide current documentation, within 3 years, of the disability from an appropriate licensed professional and complete the Belhaven ADA Request Form for accommodation.
+The student must provide such a request to Student Success at least two weeks prior to the beginning of each semester for which the accommodation is requested.
 Approved accommodations will be made within a reasonable time period after completion of the official request.